Origami-inspired Jewelry - Matin Lapin

 Few things say spring like birds and playful pinwheels...

-in this case, origami crane necklaces in pretty pastels and a designer paper pinwheel made by Vixie Dean of London.
+in this case, origami crane necklaces in pretty pastels and a designer paper pinwheel made by Vixie Dean of the blog Matin Lapin [no longer available] in London.
 I'm not usually one to wish away time, but I'll happily bid goodbye to winter months here in the northern hemisphere.
 Warm, breezy days?
 Bring 'em on!

 She is a recent Fine Art graduate who loves glitter and shine... many of the feminine trinkets offered in her shop Jazzy Menagerie sparkle in a lighthearted way.